aeroG Aviation LLC

 Woodland Park, New Jersey, USA

-The aG-4 will use two 1,000 hp turbine engines to generate electric power for the rotors while the engine’s exhaust through rotating nozzles on either side of the fuselage would vector the thrust in vertical takeoff, transition and cruise modes.
+The aG-4 can use either hybrid-electric or full-electric to power the tilting ducted rotors.
+For the hybrid version, the engine’s exhaust rotates nozzle position on either side of the fuselage to vector thrust in vertical takeoff, transition and cruise modes.
 This aircraft can operate in excess of 300 kt while only producing thrust from the two forward fans in the cruise mode, cutting down on power consumption and noise while during the longest part of flight.
 In addition to the lift produced by the ducts, the aircraft is designed as a lifting body.
-The aircraft would fly autonomously.
+The aircraft also has the increased safety of a ballistic recovery system.

 The aircraft would fly manned in a highly augmented cockpit.
 It would also utilize multiple OLED screens that display images taken from the exterior of the fuselage, binding the passenger’s sense of sight and imagination with the illusion of a glass cabin.